This article is the perfect starting point to discovering Costa Blanca Spain

 Until the 1960s, the Costa Blanca Spain was an stretch of pretty little fishing villages.
 Our continuing love affair with Spain has changed all that, but you can still seek out traditional districts that retain their charm, and the chilled life-style remains (of course).

-With over 60 miles of sand, numerous European Blue Flag beaches, and rocky inlets, the Costa Blanca Spain really does live up to the region’s Spanish name of the White Coast.
+With over 60 miles of sand, numerous European Blue Flag beaches, and rocky inlets, the Costa Blanca Spain really does live up to the region’s Spanish name of the White Coast (please have a look to the 5 top beautiful towns near Alicante).

 (San Juan, Alicante)